Pat-r1ck/Pat-r1ck/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me***
 * 🌐  I'm based in Hong Kong
-* 🏫  I'm a senior at HKUST
+* 🏫  I'm a senior at HKUST Computer Science
 * 💸  Experienced working in an investment bank
-* 📖  I've keen interest in DevOps and Networking
+* 📖  I've a keen interest in DevOps and Networking
-* 🤔  Ask me about Spring Boot and other server side application
+* 🤔  Ask me about Spring Boot and other server-side application
 * ✉️  You can contact me at [ppusitdhikul@gmail.com](mailto:ppusitdhikul@gmail.com)
 * 🧠  I'm learning NestJS, VueJS and CMake
 * 🤝  I'm open to collaborating on any web application